Jasleen112/day-6/README.md

             DYNAMIC NATURE:IP address can change over time,especially for devices on dynamic IP assignments.However,its fundamental properties remain constant.
 IPv4(INTERNET PROTOCOL VERSION 4):IPv4 is the fourth version of the internet protocol.

+                Length: 32 bits long.
+                Address space: Can theoretically support $2^{32}$ unique address.
+                Notation:  Decimal Notation:Use base 10 number system(digit 0-9).
+                          Represented in dotted - decimal format
+                Binary Notation: Use Base 2 number system (digit 0 and 1).
+                                 Computers operate using binary internally.
+                                 Each decimal number in an IPv4 address corresponds to an 8- bit binary number.

+ADDRESS STRUCTURE:

+NETWORK ID(prefix):Defines the network segment to which the device belongs.This part is common for all devices within the same network.
+HOST ID(Suffix):Uniquely identifies a specific device (host) within that network segment.
+EXAMPLE:An international phone number where the country code represents network and the phone number represents the host.

+IPv6(INTERNET PROTOCOL VERSION 6):IPv6 is the latest version of the internet Protocol,designed to address the limitation of IPv4,primarily the exhaustion of available addresses.

+                 LENGTH: 128 Bits long
+                 ADDRESS SPACE: Can support a vastly larger number of addresses,approximately $2^{128}$.
+                 NOTATION:Represents in hexadecimal,often with colons separating groups of 16 bits.

+IPv4  and IPv6:

+                  Feature                        IPv4
+          Address  Length                       32 bits
+          Address Format                        Dotted decimal(e.g., 192.168.1.1)
+          Address Space                         -4.3 billion addresses
+          Header Complexity                      Simple
+          Deployment                             Widely Used

+CLASSFUL ADDRESSING(IPv4):Classful addressing is an early way of dividing IPv4 addressed into fixed categories called classes based on the first few bits of the addresses.

+              CLASS       STARTING BITS       IP RANGE      LENGTH OF NETWORK (BITS)     RESERVED BITS     NUMBER OF NETWORKS     NUMBER OF HOSTS    DEFAULT SUBNET MASK        PURPOSE

+              A               0                0-126                8                                          First

+              B               10               128-191              16                      First2             $2^{14}$

+              C               110              192-223              24                      First3             $2^{21}$

+              D               1110             224-239              N/A(Multicast)            N/A               N/A

+              E               1111             240-255               Reserved                 N/A               N/A